csanting/Swiss-Train-Travel-2025/README.md

 ## Travel To/From Switzerland and Other Countries

 When traveling to or from Switzerland and another country, it is best to use the other country's transportation provider to purchase tickets.
-You can buy them from SBB, but they are almost always more expensive and full price.
+You can buy them from SBB but they are almost always more expensive and full price.

 ### France